Ceremonial first pitch: History

 On June 9, 2024, during the second game of the London Series, instead of a ceremonial first pitch, Kaitlin Olson threw the ball to Rob McElhenney at shortstop, who then threw it to Bryce Harper on first base for the first "ceremonial double play".

 On August 21, 2024, at a New York Mets home game against the Orioles, New York-based comedian Eitan Levine threw his 40th first pitch to break the Guinness World Record for ceremonial first pitches in a professional baseball season.
 The proceeds from this endeavor were donated to the Make-a-Wish foundation.

+On April 4, 2026, which was the Washington Nationals' 21st anniversary of their first game in Washington, DC after relocating from Montreal, lifelong Nationals fan Sorcha Lewis, who was celebrating her 21st birthday on that same day, was invited to take a ceremonial “first sip” of Budweiser, rather than throw a ceremonial first pitch, on the mound before their inaugural home game of that season against the Los Angeles Dodgers.

+During the final weekend of the Detroit Tigers' 2026 season, in which the Tigers were hosting the Pittsburgh Pirates, the team planned several events to celebrate the career of starting pitcher Justin Verlander, who had played with the Tigers in his first 13 MLB seasons and had returned to the team for what would be his last season before retiring.
+Before the series opener on September 25, Verlander took a position on the infield in front of home plate as a catcher, with his 7-year-old daughter Genevieve throwing to him from the mound.

+In Banana Ball, the baseball variant developed by the Savannah Bananas in the early-to-mid 2020s, ceremonial first pitches affect the first batter's starting count.

 Presidential first pitches

 The American tradition of presidential first pitches began in 1910, when United States President William Howard Taft threw the ceremonial first pitch at the Washington Senators' Opening Day at Griffith Stadium.
 Every president since, with the exceptions of Donald Trump and Joe Biden, has thrown out at least one ceremonial first pitch during or after their presidency, either for Opening Day, the All-Star Game, or the World Series, usually with much fanfare.
+Jimmy Carter, Trump, and Biden are the only presidents to not throw a ceremonial first pitch for an Opening Day during their presidency, though Carter did so after he left office.
+Trump had previously done one prior to his presidency for the minor league Somerset Patriots.

 President Franklin D. Roosevelt has thrown the most presidential first pitches while in office at 11, while Presidents George H. W. Bush and George W. Bush have each thrown 14 first pitches overall, including those thrown before and after holding the office.
-Donald Trump and Jimmy Carter are the only presidents to not throw a ceremonial first pitch for an Opening Day during their presidency, though the latter did so after he left office.
-Trump had previously done one prior to his presidency for the minor league Somerset Patriots.